Whether you get here by air, cruise ship, ferry or highway, you can reach Alaska by a number of ways.

 Skagway is a 45-minute prop-only, air taxi, (light) commuter flight from Juneau.
-Two small airlines: Air Excursions and Wings of Alaska fly from Juneau to Skagway each day, weather permitting.
+A small airline, Alaska Seaplanes, flies from Juneau to Skagway each day, weather permitting.
 (To see their contact information, click on our webpage “Getting Here”).
 There is no jet service to Skagway.
 Large airplanes cannot land in Skagway.
 There is no direct air flight from Skagway to Anchorage.

 To combine the best of flight-seeing and cruising, consider flying to Skagway and returning to Juneau by the state ferry system.
 An excursion from Juneau can be completed in one day, thanks to our long summer days.
 Whitehorse, Yukon is also a convenient point of entry for air arrivals by Air Canada, Air North, and Condor Air (from Frankfurt Germany).

 There is no air service of any kind between Skagway and Whitehorse.
 Alaska Seaplanes does fly direct between Whitehorse and Juneau, and you can then fly or ferry from Juneau to Skagway.
 See “By Land” below for bus connections in summer only between Skagway and Whitehorse.

 If you are traveling by car or an RV, you’ll join the growing number of visitors who travel the Alaska Highway each year.
 Skagway is only 110 miles south from the Alaska Highway, via the South Klondike Highway.
 The lakes of the Yukon and British Columbia that you’ll pass along the way are the headwaters of the great Yukon River.
 This modern two-lane highway is an easy drive, and passes through the historic community of Carcross – gas, food, and other visitor services available – and past the ruins of the Venus Mine on Windy Arm of Tagish Lake.
 Near the summit of the Klondike Highway Pass you’ll encounter a scene that resembles a moonscape more than any earthly vista.
 Ancient, twisted trees cling to rocks polished smooth by prehistoric glaciers, or crumbled by years of erosion.
 Myriad waterfalls, several glaciers and glimpses of the White Pass Railroad and White Pass Trail are among the highlights of the drive from the summit to seaside Skagway.